jk-fhswf/pki-a22-app/README.md

 # Classifier-App using Haar Cascades

-Python app using OpenCV and Haar Cascades
+Python app using OpenCV and Haar Cascades test